syncmylife/home-k8s-cluster/cluster.md

 ```console
 cuser@amber:~$ kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep <example>-tls-prod | awk '{print $1}')
 ```
-* open the browser, go to dashboard, choose radio button token,
+* open the browser, navigate to the dashboard, choose radio button token,
 * copy the token value and paste it into form then click sign in.
 You’ll be able to login with admin permission.
 * navigate to https://dashboard.<example.cloud>/